-Somewhere along the way the hero carousel on the home screen stopped being as effective as they once were.
-Part of the problem is that users have learnt to "tune it out," but a large part is also because the content lacks relevance to them.
+Somewhere along the way, the hero carousel on the home screen stopped being as effective as they once were.
+Part of the problem is that users have learned to "tune it out," but a large part is also because the content lacks relevance to them.
 The hallmark of successful editorialization is to be able to make the content relevant to the reader within the few seconds you have.

 Start with segmenting your audience into a few basic groups such as:

 - Number of visits: First time visitors, ten or fewer visits, twenty five or fewer visits etc.

 - Membership stage: Anonymous, trial, member, vip, cancelled.